Faculty Bookshelf

 Roopika Risam (co-editor), Department of Film and Media Studies, Comparative Literature Program

-The authors showcase anti-racist community-engaged traditions that BIPOC academics and community members have created through more than a century of collaboration across university and community.
+The authors showcase anti-racist community-engaged traditions that BIPOC academics and community members have created through collaborations across university and community.

 Prophetic Leadership and Visionary Hope